rpmcruz/rpmcruz.github.io/_posts/2017-02-07-what-is-machine-learning.md

 Square error is easier because we can have a system of equations based on the derivatives of X relative to each $$w$$.
 Then, we solve for $w$, which is very easy because we have now a system of linear equations, which can be solved using matrix inversion, i.e. $$AX=B$$ can be solved for $$A$$ via $$A=BX^{-1}$$.

-In actually, even [simpler methods](https://en.wikipedia.org/wiki/Simple_linear_regression) exist.
+In actually, even [simpler methods](https://en.wikipedia.org/wiki/Simple_linear_regression) exist when using a single explanatory variable.
 For more complicated cases, such as logistic regressions or [artificial neural networks](/machine%20learning/2017/01/25/deep-learning.html), which involve non-linear transformations of the weights, then something like gradient descent has to be used.
 It is an iterative method, where we perform small steps in the direction of the derivative.

 ```python
 from sklearn.neighbors import KNeighborsRegressor